crs4/pydoop/docs/for_dumbo_users.rst

 ======================

 Pydoop is not the only way to write Hadoop applications in Python.
-The "built-in" solutions are either Hadoop Streaming with Python executables or Jython.
-The main disadvantages with these approaches are the following:
+The "built-in" solutions are Hadoop Streaming with Python executables and Jython.
+The main disadvantages with these approaches are the
+following:

 #.
-Hadoop Streaming does not provide a true API: the developer writes
+Streaming does not provide a true API: the developer writes a
-   a mapper and a reducer script that communicate with the framework via standard input/output.
+   mapper and a reducer script that communicate with the framework via standard input/output.
 The programming style is therefore rather awkward, especially in the case of reducers, where developers must manually handle key switching.
 More importantly, there is no way to write a Python RecordReader, RecordWriter or Partitioner.
 Before Hadoop 0.21, Streaming had the additional limitation of only being able to process UTF-8 text records

 #.
 Jython is a Java implementation of the Python language: the
    standard C implementation, in cases where ambiguity may arise, is